Ancient Roots, Legendary Breed

 Temperament & Social Skills

 In general, this breed is excellent for children, families, and all the “singles” out there looking for a true companion.
 Alaskan Malamutes still possess many of their ancestral instincts.
 Although many say they may not make the perfect guard dog, the Malamute is not a dog to be taken for granted, or as a wimp – by any means.
-Alaskan Malamutes are not known to usually look to start an altercation, but they will defend themselves and territory if necessary – to the death.
-Contrary to certain beliefs, we have personally witnessed these incredible dogs defend their owners against what they felt was a “viable threat”.
-It’s really all in how you raise your Malamute, and how well you are bonded.
+Alaskan Malamutes are not known to usually look to start an altercation, but they are commonly associated with same sex aggression.
+It’s very important that anyone who is looking into Malamute ownership, be a strong leader, and fully committed to socialization, training, and daily exercise.
 These dogs are highly intelligent and intuitive, they can sense when something is not right, so they need an owner who is confident and in control so they do not feel it’s their place to handle a situation.